Thursday, October 23, 2008

 The first matter of concern is to clarify the question.
 When I asked, “Are Mormons ‘Christians’ as defined by traditional Christian orthodoxy?,” I was stating the question exactly as it was put to me [by Beliefnet].
 The words “as defined by traditional Christian orthodoxy” were part of my assignment, not my imposition.

 Well and good—but there is a catch.
 The catch is that Dr Mohler does not limit himself strictly to that conditional definition.
-He portrays that criterion as being the soul, legitimate, valid, and objective criterion by which the Christianity of Mormonism (or any other church) can be determined.
+He portrays that criterion as being the soul, legitimate, valid, and objective criterion by which the Christianity of Mormonism (or any other Christian tradition) can be determined.
 For example, the title of his first article reads: “Mormonism Is Not Christianity”.
 No sign of the limited conditionality based on a flawed criterion.
 The title of his third article reads: “Mormonism Is a Sincerely False Gospel”.
 Again, no sign of the limited conditionality based on a flawed criterion.
 He follows that subtle deception throughout his articles.
 Here are a couple of typical quotes from his first and second articles:

 Nevertheless, Mormonism is not Christianity by definition or description.